Skip to main content

 Force-logout every active session for one user without changing their password.
 The user can still sign in normally afterwards — they just have to re-authenticate on every device they were already on.

-Each revoked row is stamped reason='admin_invalidate' so the audit trail distinguishes this from the side-effect revokes that fire during reset-password (those carry reason='admin_reset').
-When to reach for this instead of reset-password:
+Each revoked row is stamped revoked_reason='admin_invalidate' so the audit trail distinguishes this from the side-effect revokes that fire during reset-password (those carry revoked_reason='password_change').

 • Laptop stolen / recovered, the password is believed safe but a cached cookie might still be on the device.